ilan2505/OOP_EX1/README.md

 [INFO] Finished at: 2022-12-25T09:42:09+02:00
 [INFO] ---------------------------------
 ```
-8. You can also see the results of the tests in command line under this print:
+8. You can also see the results of the tests in command line:
 ```
 -------------------------------------------------------
  T E S T S